-- Provide special homemade treats for the band or tech team some Sunday.
+- Provide special homemade treats for the band or tech team on a Sunday.

 A STUDENT MINISTRY PASTOR COULD…

-- Take the youth volunteer staff out for pizza some evening.
+- Take the youth volunteer staff out for pizza.

 - Take a trip to visit a recently transitioned college freshman.

-- Plan a special surprise for the seniors in the group.
+- Plan a special surprise for seniors in the group.